kostogls/kv-proj/README.md

     ```
     sudo docker compose up db
     ```
+   The database is also created when the container starts.

-3. If you have pgadmin tool, open it and register a new server.
+4. If you have pgadmin tool, open it and register a new server.
 A dialogue box opens.
 There, in 'General' section: give the server the name you gave to the POSTGRES_DB .env variable.

    ![Register server general settings](./readme_img/reg_server_name.png?raw=true)

-4. In 'Connection' section: Use 'localhost' as Host name/address, your port, username and password from PORT, USER, PASSWORD variables in .env file respectively.
+5. In 'Connection' section: Use 'localhost' as Host name/address, your port, username and password from PORT, USER, PASSWORD variables in .env file respectively.

    ![Register server connection settings](./readme_img/reg_server_conn.png?raw=true)

-5. Choose the kivos-db database inside the server (it's the name defined in DATABASE and POSTGRES_DB variable in .env).
+6. Choose the kivos-db database inside the server (it's the name defined in DATABASE and POSTGRES_DB variable in .env).

-6. Right click on the database and open the Query tool.
+7. Right click on the database and open the Query tool.
 Then, in the editor that opens, open the ./sql_material/official_kivosdb_creation.sql script and run all the queries inside together.
 After that, the tables have been created.

 ### Connect to the db (Option 2: using the terminal - linux only)